 Exploring Leadership is designed to enhance leadership skills and potential; foster interpersonal, social, ethical and moral development; and instill an attitude of social awareness and responsibility.
 Participants in this LLC will be required to enroll in the Panther LEAP Program for the fall semester unless you have previously completed the program.
 This LLC is open to anyone interested in the topic of leadership.

 Explore the culture and community of GSU’s campus: Atlanta!
 Through activities such as walking tours, site visits, panel discussions and civic engagement, students will explore urban, community and social issues in Atlanta while making connections to their academic courses and their own life experiences.
 We will also incorporate sights and sounds that Atlanta has to offer to increase appreciation for arts and culture in our surrounding community.
 This LLC is open to any residential student.

-This LLC is specially designed for International Students, Global Studies, and language majors, participants in the Study Abroad Program, and students who just love to travel and learn about the world we live in.
+This LLC is specially designed for International Students, Global Studies, and participants in the Study Abroad Program, and students who just love to travel and learn about the world we live in.
 This cross-cultural experience offers special programs, social activities, and interactions through which residents can make friends with people from all over the world while learning about their cultures.
 The challenges, joys, and opportunities of becoming a global citizen are explored and celebrated.
 Join in on the adventure!